bge-barcoding/fasta-cleaner/sliding/README_sliding.md

-# FASTA Sequence Cleaner
+# FASTA Cleaner with Human detection and sliding AT ratios

 This Python script processes FASTA sequence alignments to identify and remove potentially contaminated or divergent sequences.
-It uses two main filtering criteria: similarity to human COX1 sequences (to remove human contamination) and deviation from the consensus AT content (to remove sequences with unusual base composition).
+It uses two main filtering criteria: similarity to human COX1 sequences (to remove human contamination) and deviation from the consensus AT content to remove sequences with unusual base composition (e.g. Fungi).

 ## Features